logeman123/LearningReact1/02. Data-Driven React/11. Prop quiz! (Get it??)/quiz.md

 1. What do props help us accomplish?
+Props help us pass data from one components from another

 2. How do you pass a prop into a component?
+Passing it as an argument

 3. Can I pass a custom prop (e.g. `blahblahblah={true}`) to a native